 What Does this Gluten Free Sourdough Bread Taste Like?

 In a word, earthy in such a good way!
-This gluten free sourdough is texture rich due to the seeds/grains, has a mild oaty flavor, and a chewy interior thanks in part to the binding power of psyllium husk powder, with a nice crisp crust (after toasting).
+This gf sourdough bread is texture rich due to the seeds/grains, has a mild oaty flavor, and a chewy interior thanks in part to the binding power of psyllium husk powder, with a nice crisp crust (after toasting).

-Because this bread is gluten free, egg and dairy free, mostly whole grain, free of fillers and large quantities of starches, you’ll notice the interior is moist/tacky to the touch.
+Because this bread is gluten free, egg and dairy free (yes, vegan gluten free sourdough bread!), mostly whole grain, free of fillers and large quantities of starches, you’ll notice the interior is moist/tacky to the touch.
 So, it needs to be toasted to bring out its best texture.
 Sometimes I’ll double toast for breakfast toast, aka, avocado with egg toast.

 How Do I Store Gluten Free Sourdough Bread?